 PayPal uses a retail exchange rate, which is a comparatively poor rate.
 Their rate offered is the rate you would get if you bought currency at the airport, which is one of the worst ways to buy currency.
 If you make payment with a credit or debit card, you could choose to use the currency conversion rate determined by your card provider instead.

 Before making a decision, it is important to compare live exchange rates.
 Comparing PayPal’s rates is more difficult as you can only see the converted amount after you commit to buy.

 Here are three ways to compare the rates offered by Wise and different providers:

 - Contact Wise through the Live Chat feature on its website

 - Compare exchange rates online with our comparison engine

 The PayPal fee structure is complicated.
 The fee you pay depends on the type of transaction you are doing, the country you are in and the country you are sending the money too.
-For a better run down on their fees as a payment gateway, click here
+For a better run down on their fees, you can use this Paypal fees calculator.